 Every now and then, the descriptions in a book are so captivating that you feel like you’re there, smelling the sea air, feeling the sand between your toes, and hearing the calls of the marsh birds.
 That was the case with Delia Owens’ 2018 novel Where the Crawdads Sing.

-Along with being an edge-of-your-seat story, the audiobook also offers a lovely depiction of North Carolina’s marshlands -- sure to inspire many road trips in the future.
+Along with being an edge-of-your-seat story, the audiobook also offers a lovely depiction of North Carolina’s marshlands — a great option for your next road trip.

 How To Access Audiobooks